Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

 <a name="summary" />
 ## Summary ##

 Thank you for going through this module.
 We hope that by going through these steps, you have learned how you can use the Diagnostics Tools in your own graphical projects.
-There are many other problems in this solution, so you you want to go even further, feel free to spend some more time with it.
+There are many other problems in this solution, so if you want to go even further, feel free to spend some more time with it.